OliverGray03/cult_classics/README.md

 - The fix for the quantity indicators going below 0 on small screens was taken from "The shopping bag refactor" lesson by [Code Institute](https://codeinstitute.net/).
 - [Stack Overflow](https://stackoverflow.com/questions/12395247/refactoring-code) aided in refactoring my code used in both the products html and favourites html called product_list.html.
 - The [Nike](https://www.nike.com/) website was used for design and colour scheme inspiration as well as the idea behind adding user favourites to the product detail and bag.
+- The fix for the countryfield on the dropdown menu when placing an order was taken from code Institutes Boutique Ado project and credited via Github to Github in the code.